kiekostui/M3UEDITOR/README.md

 Created with Libreoffice version 24.85.2 tested on Xubuntu 24.10 and Windows11.

 The file's functionality should be quite intuitive.
-In any case, below is a list of the buttons present and their function.
+In any case, below is a list of the buttons and their function.

 Command buttons: